nwisbeta/github.io/pages/app_design/layout.md

 Use a central column, for those pages that do not display _(fetched?)_ data.

-Pages with a list of items must have a single column with left text alignment
+Pages with a list of items must have a single column with left text alignment.

-Provide a consistent layout for titles, headings, subtitles, body text (see Core Guidelines > Typography)
+Provide a consistent layout for titles, headings, subtitles, body text - see [Typography](/typography.html).

 When using columns to display information:
 * Do not use more than two columns, on a page with portrait orientation